MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/user-accounts/user-accounts.md

 > [!NOTE]
 > Removing a user will cause you to lose any settings you configured for the user account.
 If you would like to temporarily disable a user account instead, see [Disable or re-enable a user account previously enabled for Skype for Business Server](user-accounts.md#Disable).

+### Remove a user using Old Control Panel
+<a name="Remove_OCP"> </a>

 1. From a user account that is assigned to the CsUserAdministrator role or the CsAdministrator role, log on to any computer in your internal deployment.

 2. Open a browser window, and then enter the Admin URL to open the Skype for Business Server Control Panel.

 3. In the left navigation bar, click **Users**.

-4. In the **Search users** box, type all or the first portion of the display name, first name, last name, Security Accounts Manager (SAM) account name, SIP address, or line Uniform Resource Identifier (URI) of the user account that you want to disable or re-enable, and then click **Find**.
+4. In the **Search users** box, type all or the first portion of the display name, first name, last name, Security Accounts Manager (SAM) account name, SIP address, or line Uniform Resource Identifier (URI) of the user account that you want to remove, and then click **Find**.

 5. In the table, click the user account that you want to remove.

 6. On the **Action** menu, select **Remove from Lync Server**, and a dialog box appears.

 7. From the dialog box, select **OK** to remove the user.

+### Remove a user using New Control Panel
+<a name="Remove_NCP"> </a>

+1. From a user account that is assigned to the CsUserAdministrator role or the CsAdministrator role, log on to any computer in your internal deployment.

+2. Open a browser window, and then enter the Admin URL to open the Skype for Business Server Control Panel.

+3. In the left navigation bar, click **Users**.

+4. In the **Search** box, type all or the first portion of the display name, first name, last name, Security Accounts Manager (SAM) account name, SIP address, or line Uniform Resource Identifier (URI) of the user account that you want to remove, and then click **Find**.

+5. In the table, double-click the user account that you want to remove.

+6. In the user window that appears, click **Remove User**.

+> [!NOTE]
+> The New Control Panel is not available for Skype for Business Server 2015

 ### Remove user accounts with Windows Powershell cmdlets